 - i.
 Between 25 per cent and 33 per cent of the school age population in Jamaica arrives at school hungry or without having eaten anything on a given school day (Fox & Gordon-Strachan, 2007). - ii.
 Short-term hunger (understood as lack of food intake before arriving to school on any given day) co-exists with poor eating habits, such as an overconsumption of high sugar drinks and snacks of low nutrient density critical for growth, in the school age population (Walker, Chang & Grantham-McGregor, 1996; Powell, Walker & Chang, 1998; Fox & Gordon-Strachan, 2007). - iii.
-Overweight and obesity are twice as common as underweight in the school age population and overweight and obesity increase rapidly with age during the school years; (FAO 2003; CFNI 1997; Fox & Gordon-Strachan, 2007).
+Overweight and obesity are twice as common as underweight in the school age population and overweight and obesity increase rapidly with age during the school years; (FAO 2003;

+- CFNI 1997; Fox & Gordon-Strachan, 2007).
 Of note however, is that previously malnourished and underweight children, poorly fed, are more likely to develop obesity in adulthood than normal weight, properly fed children. - iv.
 Iron Deficiency anaemia is a serious nutritional problem among the school age population (Walker, Powell, Hutchinson, Chang & Grantham-McGregor, 1997; FAO 2003), especially in adolescence and young females.
+One in four (25%) women and girls aged 15 and older are anaemic (MOHW, 2018).